 Mr Takuhiro Yamada, President of the Hanatoyo Landscape Company in Kyoto and Director of the Garden Society of Japan.

 Professor Toshio Watanabe, Professor of History of Art and Design at the University of the Arts, London.
 Also Professor of Japanese Arts and Cultural Heritage at the University of East Anglia, (Sainsbury Institute for the Study of Japanese Arts and Cultures ‘SISJAC’).

 Dr Jill Raggett, Former Reader in Designed Landscapes at Writtle College, Essex.
 Her Doctoral thesis was on the subject of the history of Japanese Gardens constructed in the UK up to 1950.

-Ms Mami Mizutori, Director of the SISJAC at The University of East Anglia.
+Ms Mami Mizutori, Executive Director of the SISJAC at The University of East Anglia.
 The Institute has begun to do more research on Japanese gardens and is working with Professor Watanabe.